pennant-notebook/client/README.md

 ---

 ## Upcoming Features
+- Support for Python is in Beta: try it out [here](https://pennnant.mafishi.io)

-- Support for additional programming languages: Golang and Python.
+- Support for additional programming languages: Golang, Ruby

 ## Contributing